 The Blue Zones movement began as part of the Healthy Cities initiative to help transform Fort Worth into a more livable, healthy environment with a better quality of life for everyone.

-Fort Worth achieved certification as a Blue Zones® community last fall, after several years of hard work impacting our citizens’ personal habits in a way that makes measurable difference in people’s health, rates of disease, and longevity.
+Fort Worth achieved certification as a Blue Zones® community in 2018 after several years of hard work impacting our citizens’ personal habits in a way that makes measurable difference in people’s health, rates of disease and longevity.
 The best part is that you’re not committing to a diet or an exercise fad.
 You can start at any time, with whatever you have, and move forward.
 Here are five suggestions for leading a Blue Zones-friendly life in Fort Worth.

 1. Move naturally

 Sure, you can join a gym or a yoga studio (there are several listed on the Blue Zones website here).
 But the Blue Zones philosophy simply encourages you to incorporate a little extra movement into every day.
 Fort Worth has a plethora of outdoor walking, running, and biking options on the Trinity Trails.
 Walking around the Fort Worth Zoo or the Botanic Gardens can add miles to your day.

 With 40+ available stations, Fort Worth B-Cycle has 350 bikes ready to ride.
 The concept is like RedBox for bikes – simply pay for a bike rental at any station, and return the bike to any station.
 In addition to the for-profit gyms, the YMCA of Metropolitan Fort Worth has 13 locations all around town.